 Do I need a license to rent a boat in Texas?

-No – operators who are renting a boating in Texas are not required to obtain a Boater Education Card, however it is highly recommended.
+Yes – operators who are renting a boat in Texas are required to obtain a Boater Education Card.
+By rule of the commission a person may purchase a one-time 15 day boater education deferral at any place hunting and fishing licenses are sold.
 Most boating accidents occur because operators didn’t have the proper knowledge and training to operate safely.
 It’s unlikely that a rental company is going to teach you the ins and outs of various rescue procedures, or how to respond in a boating emergency.
 So get certified, and stay safe on the water.

 Is anyone exempt from getting the Texas Boater Education Card?